Kaiten: Sinking of USS Underhill

 The submarine launched a decoy mine ahead of the convoy's position, causing the convoy to shift bearing to avoid the mine.
 This, however, was just diversionary and the mine was a dummy.
 USS Underhill after realising this noticed several sonar contacts, which were later revealed to be a Japanese submarine and several Kaiten.
 A depth charge run was made which did not succeed in killing the submarine although it is suspected that it did succeed in neutralizing one of the Kaiten.
 The depth charge run was followed by a ramming attempt on a submarine at periscope depth.

 As the Underhill rammed the surfaced vessel (later revealed to be a Kaiten) it was struck by a second Kaiten waiting in ambush.
 Both pilots detonated their charges, one of which led to the detonation of the destroyer escort's boilers, which led to her being torn in half by the explosions.
 The sinking resulted in the loss of almost half of her complement, including most of the officers.

-One of the attacking Kaiten also attempted an attack on tank landing ship, LST-991, but unexplainedly passed under the ship's keel.
+One of the attacking Kaiten also attempted an attack on tank landing ship LST-991, but unexplainedly passed under the ship's keel.
 This may have been the same Kaiten that successfully rammed and sank Underhill.

 Yutaka Yokota, a Kaiten pilot whose three missions were canceled due to mechanical failures, and who wrote a memoir of his Kaiten experiences, witnessed the attack on the Underhill.

 Following the successful attack on the Underhill, I-53 launched a further Kaiten at an unnamed vessel six days later.
 The attack was unsuccessful.
 On 3 August I-53 was detected by and the destroyer began a series of unsuccessful Hedgehog attacks.
-I-53 launched two Kaitens separated by 30 minutes, explosions were heard, and it was confirmed that the destroyer was damaged in the attack.
+I-53 launched two Kaiten separated by 30 minutes, explosions were heard, and it was confirmed that the destroyer was damaged in the attack.
 She escaped pursuit and returned home.